manikcloud/Jenkins-cicd/README.md

-# Lesson 5 Demo 3: Building Continuous Integration Pipelines In Jenkinsfile
+# Lesson 5 Demo 3: Building Continuous Integration Pipelines in Jenkins using a Jenkinsfile

 This section will guide you to:
-- Build Continuous Integration Pipelines in jenkins
+- Build Continuous Integration Pipelines in Jenkins

-This lab has two sub-sections, namely:
+This lab has three sub-sections, namely:
 1. Building a Maven project
 2. Creating and committing a Jenkinsfile
 3. Defining a Pipeline to build the project